Source-robotics/PAROL-docs/docs/page3_2.md

 After you have built the robot follow these steps to get it up and running!

+## How to follow this guide

+It is best to read the whole guide and then go step by step on each step.
+If you do something wrong you will have to go a few steps back so it is recommended to read or skim through this page.

 ## Do not do this

 There are few things you should never do to your PAROL6.